What to do if…

 -

-- If you have a physical SIM: power off, remove and reseat the SIM, then restart.
+- If you have a physical SIM, power off the phone, remove and reseat the SIM, then restart.

 -

-- Try your SIM in another compatible phone, or try a known-working SIM in your phone.
+- If a known-working SIM is available, try it in your phone.

-- If your SIM fails in multiple phones, treat it as SIM/account-level until proven otherwise.
+- If your SIM fails in more than one phone, treat it as a SIM, carrier, or account issue until your carrier confirms otherwise.

 -

-- Use the number on your bill, inside your carrier’s official app, or the carrier’s official website (not a number from a random text/email).
+- Use the phone number on your bill, the carrier’s official app, or the carrier’s official website.

 - Say: “My phone shows ‘No SIM’ and my number stopped working.
-Please check whether there was a SIM change, eSIM reissue, or port-out on my line today.
-If yes, I need to reverse it and lock the account.”
+Please check whether there was a SIM change, eSIM reissue, device change, or port-out request on my line today.”

 -

-- Apple ID / Google account next: change password, review trusted devices and recovery options.
+- Check your Apple ID or Google account next: change the password, review trusted devices, and check recovery options.

 -